 Technology can help seize these opportunities.
-We recently launched Google for Jobs, which is designed to help better connect people to jobs, and today we’re announcing Google.org’s $50 million commitment to help people prepare for the changing nature of work.
-We’ll support nonprofits who are taking innovative approaches to tackling this challenge in three ways: (1) training people with the skills they need, (2) connecting job-seekers with positions that match their skills and talents, and (3) supporting workers in low-wage employment.
-We’ll start by focusing on the US, Canada, Europe, and Australia, and hope to expand to other countries over time.
+We recently launched Google for Jobs, which is designed to help better connect people to jobs, and today we’re announcing Google.org’s £40 million commitment to help people prepare for the changing nature of work.
+We’ll support nonprofits who are taking innovative approaches to tackling this challenge in three ways: (1) training people with the skills that they need, (2) connecting job seekers with positions that match their skills and talents, and (3) supporting workers in low-wage employment.
+We’ll start by focusing on the US, Canada, Europe and Australia, and hope to expand to other countries over time.

-Many research organizations, nonprofits, and businesses have already started exploring the ways work will continue to change over time, whether through the rise of the gig economy, new technological advances, or demographic changes.
-We’ll be directing $2 million to fund research on the future of work – finding ways to better anticipate and understand what the world’s fast-changing workforce will need in the years to come and how technology can help produce positive outcomes.
-Over the next two years, we’ll share our learnings from research and collaboration with a growing network of experts from Google, Alphabet, and beyond.
+Many research organisations, nonprofits and businesses have already started exploring the ways that work will continue to change over time, whether through the rise of the gig economy, new technological advances or demographic changes.
+We’ll be directing £1.6 million to fund research on the future of work – finding ways to better anticipate and understand what the world’s fast-changing workforce will need in the years to come and how technology can help produce positive outcomes.
+Over the next two years, we’ll share our learning from research and collaboration with a growing network of experts from Google, Alphabet and beyond.